 At the core of the geodatabase is a standard (that is, not exotic) relational database schema (a series of standard database tables, column types, indexes, and other database objects).
-This simple physical storage works in concert with, and is controlled by, a set of higher-level application objects hosted in the application tier, which can be an ArcGIS for Desktop, embedded ArcGIS Engine logic, or ArcGIS for Server.
+This simple physical storage works in concert with, and is controlled by, a set of higher-level application objects hosted in the application tier, which can be an ArcGIS Desktop, embedded ArcGIS Engine logic, or ArcGIS Server.

-> Each of these includes geodatabase objects that define a generic geographic information system (GIS) model that is shared by all ArcGIS applications and users.
+Each of these includes geodatabase objects that define a generic geographic information system (GIS) model that is shared by all ArcGIS applications and users.
 The purpose of the geodatabase objects is to expose a high-level GIS information model to clients and to persist the detailed implementation of this model in any appropriate storage model—for example, in standard database management system (DBMS) tables, in file geodatabases, and as extensible markup language (XML) streams.

 Geodatabase storage includes both the schema and the rule base for each geographic dataset plus simple, tabular storage of the spatial and attribute data.